-Applicants must go to the nearest PSI exam center to be fingerprinted.
+Applicants must go to the nearest Prometric exam center to be fingerprinted.
 No exam is required.

 An applicant applying for a resident license for title insurance is exempt from any examination requirement but must meet the following qualifications.
 The applicant must: